Developer Guide

 Use cases

-- Use Case: UC05 - Add a tag to an existing contact
+- Use case: UC05 - Add tags to an existing contact

-- Use Case: UC06 - Remove a Tag from a Contact
+- Use case: UC06 - Remove tags from a contact

 - Non-Functional Requirements